 Two daily multivitamins should be taken while a person is losing weight due to the decreased nutrient intake of dieting.
 Vitamin D as needed.

 Patients may experience dumping syndrome with intake of carbohydrate foods.

 A condition known as “dumping syndrome” occurs as the result of rapid emptying of stomach contents into the small intestine.
 This is often triggered when too much sugar or large amounts of food are consumed.
 While generally not considered to be a serious risk to your health, the results can be extremely unpleasant and can include nausea, weakness, sweating, fainting, and on occasion, diarrhea after eating.
 Some patients are unable to eat sweets after surgery without experiencing dumping syndrome.
 A low carbohydrate diet enhances the effectiveness of this procedure.

 Number of incisions:

-1 to 4 incisions.
+4 to 5 small incisions.
 Single incision surgery available to appropriate patients.